 If you have already been for a test and your result came back positive, you will be advised to start treatment.
 Treatment is the best way to stay healthy until there is a cure.

 Researchers and scientists are talking more and more about the possibility of a cure.
 We now know HIV as well as certain cancers.

 A lot of recent research has focused on the idea of a ‘functional cure’.
 A functional cure means that HIV still exists in the body but at such low levels it can’t be detected by a blood test or make you ill.

-Scientists have also tried giving babies born to HIV-positive mothers early treatment to stop HIV hiding in their body and prevent it from spreading.
+Scientists have also tried giving babies born to HIV-positive mothers early treatment to stop HIV from hiding in their bodies and prevent it from spreading.

 In 2013, a baby in Mississippi, USA received treatment just 30 hours after birth, and another baby from California, USA was treated in 2014 when she was just 4 hours old.
 Unfortunately, HIV has since been found in the “Mississippi baby”.
 A similar outcome is expected for the California baby.2

 Functional cures are difficult to achieve because HIV hides just out of reach in hidden “reservoirs”.
 Destroying the reservoirs may be the key to curing HIV.